Summary

 Contents

-Types of Couplings
+Types of Coupling

 Rigid Coupling

-Sleeve or muff coupling
+Sleeve or muff Coupling

 The simplest sort of rigid coupling is the muff or sleeve coupling, which is composed of cast iron.
 A muff coupling is made up of a shaft, a key, a sleeve or muff, and a hollow cylinder with the same inner diameter as the shaft.
 A gib head key is used to secure it over the ends of the two shafts.